vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 ### In scope

 - Decode APM request (protobuf) received from the trace agent
-- Convert those into a Vector metric internal representation
+- Convert those into a Vector internal representation
 - Enable the passthrough use case (trace-agent -> Vector -> Datadog) in a lossless fashion

 ### Out of scope